aogara-ds/hoodwinked/README.md

 # Hoodwinked

 Hoodwinked is a text-based murder mystery game modeled after Mafia and Among Us.
 By forcing humans and language models to communicate in a strategic environment, this game teaches language models the skills of deception, lie detection, and goal-directed communication.
+This is the official repo for "[Hoodwinked: Cooperation and Deception in a Text-Based Game for Language Models](https://arxiv.org/abs/2308.01404)."

 The best way to understand the game is to play it for yourself.
-Clone the repo and run demo.py to try to outsmart GPT-3 and escape the house alive!
+You can play it in your browser at [https://hoodwinked.ai](https://hoodwinked.ai).
+To play it locally, clone the repo and run demo.py.

 ## Getting Started
 First, clone the repo (e.g. `git clone https://github.com/aogara-ds/hoodwinked`).